 The five buttons on the left side are zone-editing controls, and they include New, Copy, Remove, Renumber, and Clear.
 A Summary view of all the zones can be obtained by hitting the sixth, or Summary View, toggle button.
 The next three buttons are the Open and Save buttons, for opening and saving the zone files, and the Print button, for printing various zone reports.
+The next button is the Import Loads button, a description of which can be found towards the end of this chapter under "Importing Loads Data from External Programs."
 The final two buttons on the far right are for pump selection across the entire set of zones, and include Auto-Select All and Update/Reselect, which are discussed in more detail below.

-☐ New and ☐ Copy
+lacksquare New and lacksquare Copy